Computer Arts & Animation

 What you will experience

-Applicants should have a minimum of four unit passes at National 4, Intermediate 2 or Standard Grade Credit level.
+Applicants should have relevant knowledge and skills, and a minimum of four course passes at National 5, Intermediate 2 or Standard Grade Credit level.

-Alternatively applicants should have relevant work experience successful completion of a relevant course at introductory level (SCQF Level 4 or 5).
+Alternatively, applicants should have relevant work experience or successful completion of a relevant introductory level course at SCQF Level 4 or 5 and a folio of artwork or evidence of drawing skills.

 If English is not your first language, please view the specific English language requirements for this course.